0xPolygon/polygon-docs/docs/agglayer/architecture/pessimistic-proof.md

 > **Note:** For more on how the AggLayer settles bridge claims to the underlying L1, see: [Unified Bridge](#)

 ## Token State
 Each chain maintains a data structure called a **Local Exit Tree**, which contains only the messages and token transfers originating from it.
-In the unified bridge, Ethereum holds a **Global Exit Root**, which represents all of the Local Exit Roots of chains integrated with the AggLayer.
+In the unified bridge, Ethereum holds a **Global Exit Root**, which represents a tree containing all of the Local Exit Roots of chains integrated with the AggLayer.

 > **Note:** See the [Unified Bridge: Data Structures and State Management](#) for a detailed breakdown of all data used by the AggLayer.